 Jenny joined the Five Valleys staff in 2011.
 She monitors conservation easements, works with landowners on restoration and management projects, and coordinates educational programs and partnerships.
 Jenny grew up in western Washington and fell in love with Montana while spending summers with extended family on Swan Lake.
 Jenny holds a MS in Botany from the University of Vermont and has over 20 years experience in ecology, conservation, and environmental education.
 She enjoys gardening, camping, skiing, and reading books with her husband Winsor and two children, Will and Iris.

 Lena joined Five Valleys’ team in 2015.
-She helps manage Five Valleys’ events, publications and social media.
-A fourth generation Montanan, she grew up on a farm on the Yellowstone River, north of Miles City.
-Her upbringing instilled in her a deep love for Montana’s open spaces and rural way of life.
+She helps manage Five Valleys’ events, publications and communications.
+A fifth generation Montanan, she grew up on a farm on the Yellowstone River, north of Miles City.
+Her upbringing instilled in her a deep love for Montana’s open spaces and rural traditions.
 Lena received a BA in English-Creative Writing from the University of Montana, and has called Missoula home ever since.
-An established freelance writer, Lena is excited to use writing and editing skills to further the Five Valleys mission.
+As an established freelance writer, Lena is thrilled for the opportunity to use her writing and editing skills to further the Five Valleys mission.
 Lena enjoys gardening, hiking, fishing and furthering her Master Naturalist skills with her husband, Erik.